 - 1 medium carrot, shredded

 Combine all dressing ingredients in a large glass mixing bowl.
 Whisk until well combined.
-Add the broccoli slaw, shredded cabbage, carrot, and green onion to the bowl.
+Add the shredded cabbage, carrot, bell pepper, and chives to the bowl.
 Toss to coat veggies with dressing.
 Cover and refrigerate for at least 1 hour, or overnight.

-Before serving, toss again to evenly coat the slaw with the dressing.
+Before serving, toss again to evenly coat the slaw with dressing.
 Enjoy!

 (Recipe adapted from Cook Like a Jamaican)